jelle619/cahcaw.nl/3_7_Leverage.md

 At the time I permitted the treehouse until summer 2022, after which you had to clean everything up and not enter the property anymore.
 However, then you seemed interested to buy this property, until law enforcement messed everything up.
 Now it turns out, after havig contact with the municipality, you guys want a postponement and wait for a response from the municipality.
 Let's say this is in your favor, that means you want to buy the land.
 Assume that this has been fully worked out on your side.
-Is the law enforcement aware that we are in conflict with the end date of 1 november, and all the consequences?
+Is the law enforcement aware that we are in conflict with the end date of 1 November, and all the consequences?
 We shouldn't use this development to just buy time.
 Yours kindly,
 ███